DutchMaker/DM-02/Documentation/Assembly-language.md

 <a name="example-code"></a>

 ## Example code

+The following piece of example code demonstrates all of the features supported by the assembler (except for every possible instruction).

 ```
 .data																; Data is always stored at the start of memory.
 message   : "Hello World"           ; Store string data (automatically terminated with $00).